martiaco02/Tonight-s-Call/README.md

 ### 📖 Description
 **Tonight's Call** is an academic project developed for the *Large Scale and Multi-Structured Databases* course (Academic Year 2025/2026) of the Master's Degree in Computer Engineering at the **University of Pisa (@unipi)**.

-The project aims to connect supply and demand for the most classic of questions: "What are we doing tonight?", providing suggestions, allowing users to view reviews of past events, and offering many other features.
+The project aims to connect supply and demand for the most popular of questions: "What are we doing tonight?", providing suggestions, allowing users to view reviews of past events, and offering many other features.

 The architecture is designed to be scalable and interfaces with a RESTful API that can be tested via Postman.